-With DSHT the data entry is automated with prompts under program control, so the user needs not to remember the parametes before hand.
+With DSHT the data entry is automated with prompts under program control, so the user needs not to remember the parameters before hand.

 The dimension can be either an integer number or a 2-column matrix.
-There's no need to use a "1" for the one-dimensional case.
+There's no need to use ",001" for the second dimension in the one-dimensional case.
 It's however important to remember that for 2-dimensional data the element entry and output are made in COLUM order, as opposed to other matrix applications.